 Gabriel will be working with GCC on aspects of the company ranging from production through sales.
 He will focus on developing a strong client facing operation for GCC coffees, as well as designing the internal systems and capabilities to produce and offer coffees the market is looking for.
 He brings his knowledge of client and producer needs, alongside an extensive and varied network of buyers and supply chain partners to support the expansion of GCC and its growth as a leading Colombian coffee supplier.

 While working in the United States and Bermuda, Cole primarily focused on accounting and advisory services to clients in industries spanning oil extraction and distribution, healthcare, banking, private equity, hedge funds, offshore trusts, and biotechnology.
-For nearly four years Cole was located in Asia providing advisory and consulting services to clients participating in global mergers and acquisition activities.
-Here Cole concentrated on the financial services, real estate and mining sectors and spent a majority of his time advising on cross-border deals in the areas of business strategy review, business valuation, buyer and seller due diligence, tax structuring and business carve-out analysis.
+For nearly four years, Cole was located in Asia providing advisory and consulting services to clients participating in global mergers and acquisition activities.
+Here, Cole concentrated on the financial services and real estate sectors and spent a majority of his time advising on cross-border deals in the areas of business strategy review, business valuation, buyer and seller due diligence, tax structuring and business carve-out analysis.
 Cole’s deal experience has included transactions around the globe with deal sizes into the billions of USD.

 Marino began at GCC in May 2020, and as agronomy director, will oversee the development of the farms and processing facilities.
 He will also work closely with the sales team and Quality Control team in order to create consistent, high-quality coffees that match the needs of the GCC’s buyers.
 Marino is an agronomy engineer with an extensive career in the Colombian coffee sector.
 He is an industry expert, and has worked for decades to improve coffee operations at the farm, in processing, quality control management and logistics.
 Marino worked for 22 years at the FNC (Colombian Coffee Union).
 As an agronomist, he supported the agricultural development programs, the governing body used to support coffee growers around the country.
 He then became a director of these operations, ensuring the initiatives were carried out in accordance with the FNC’s guidelines.
 Marino then moved on to Expocafe, the FNC’s nationwide processing and exporting company for all of their coffees.
 Over his 12 years at the company, he worked as Quality Control Director, and sub-director of sales.
 Through his tenure, he helped identify zones in the country that were strong candidates for specialty coffee.
 Marino worked closely with the company’s dry mills on all aspects of product creation, milling and exporting.
 He also developed and implemented programs focused on sustainability and differentiated coffees.